viniciusalmada/GLFW-Example/README.md

 ### Headers

-The library header must be in `/include` folder, they are:
+The library headers must be in `/include` folder, they are:
 - **GLEW/eglew.h**
 - **GLEW/glew.h**
 - **GLEW/glxew.h**